The New York Times Company research snapshot

 Munger risk inversion

-The thesis fails if AI platforms commoditize news without adequate payment, digital net adds stall, advertising softens, costs rise faster than revenue, brand trust is damaged, or the premium multiple compresses while growth slows.
+The thesis fails if AI platforms commoditize news without adequate payment, digital net adds stall, advertising softens, costs rise faster than revenue, government or defamation litigation creates real financial and reputational damage, or the premium multiple compresses while growth slows.

 Management

 CEO Meredith Kopit Levien has continued the shift from a newspaper company to a digital subscription company.
-Capital allocation favors organic product investment, dividends, and Class A share repurchases, while dual-class ownership keeps long-term control concentrated.
+Capital allocation favors organic product investment, dividends, and Class A share repurchases, while dual-class ownership keeps long-term control concentrated with the Sulzberger family.

 Industry trend